bmancini55/building-lightning/src/app1/part3.md

 The class contains a factory method `fromEnv` that allows us to construct our options from environment variables.
 We're going to modify the `Options` class to read our newly defined environment variables.

 This method is partially implemented, but your next exercise is to finish the method by reading the cert file into a Buffer.
+You can use the `fs.readFile` method to read the path provided in the environment `LND_CERT_PATH` environment variable.
+Note: Don't forget to use `await` since `fs.readFile` is an asynchronous operation.

 ```typescript
 // server/src/Options